What is work based learning

 - You’ll get a clearer picture for what is important to you in a workplace culture.

 - You could find a new passion or skill set that you choose to pursue academically.

-Here at Career Development and Employability Services (CDES) we can organise a range of workplace experiences - but you can seek out your own, too.
-With so many different workplace experiences available, our best advice is to start early!
+Here at Career Development and Employability Services (CDES) we can organise a range of work based learning experiences - but you can seek out your own, too.
+With so many different work based learning experiences available, our best advice is to start early!
 Our 'how to find work opportunities' workshop is a great place to begin.
 To find the workshop and book your place, login to MyCDES.